Oliver may be available to bring his work to your community, and is interested in hearing from organizations (colleges, bookstores, festivals, etc.).

 Reading/Book Signing: Oliver will read from books and talk a bit about poetry, process, inspiration, and community.
 He is also happy to meet-and-greet with individuals afterward, and sign books.

 Writing Workshop: Drawing from his experience teaching in a variety of community and academic settings, Oliver will lead participants through a generative writing workshop where they explore where poems come from and what they can do, and write notes toward poems on the fly.

-Lecture/Talk or Panel Presentation: Oliver is currently most interested in being in conversation around: teaching creative writing; eco-poetics and the climate crisis; decolonizing poetry, form, and pleasure; what gender has to do with genre; and keeping a notebook.
+Lecture/Talk or Panel Presentation: Oliver is currently most interested in being in conversation around: eco-poetics and climate crisis; decolonizing poetry, form, and pleasure; what gender has to do with genre; teaching creative writing; and keeping a notebook.

 Class Visit or Virtual Class Visit: Students love to talk with a living poet whose work they have read.
 Classes which Oliver has visited include Writing Poetry (Virginia Commonwealth University); Public Poetries (George Washington University), Gender, Sexuality, and Identity in American Poetry (University of Vermont); Queer and Trans Writing (Mount Holyoke College), among others.

 Interview: Oliver is available for interview requests, including podcast interviews.

 Please fill out as much or little as you know.

 Oliver Baez Bendorf is author of two full-length collections of poetry, Advantages of Being Evergreen and The Spectral Wilderness, which was selected by Mark Doty for the Stan & Tom Wick Poetry Prize.
 He holds an MFA in Poetry from University of Wisconsin-Madison, and currently teaches as an assistant professor of poetry at Kalamazoo College in Michigan.